 I figured this part early on: that’s what separates me from almost everyone else.
 I picked one dream, just one out of the billion or so I have collected over the years, and I have decided to make it come true.
 And I’m not willing to give up.

-If you’ve been following this blog for at least a couple of weeks or so, then you know about this campaign on Indiegogo, where I tried to raise the funds needed to publish (and edit, and pay for advertising) my next project.
-I have succeeded in raising $514 in twenty days, but that’s not nearly enough.
+If you’ve been following this blog for at least a couple of weeks or so, then you know that I am struggling to raise money to pay for dental treatment that I urgently need.
+I have succeeded in raising $514 of the cost of the next appointment, but that’s not nearly enough.

 But I’m not giving up.
-Mostly, because it’s my dream, and I alone have to fight for it to come true.
 Never retreat, never surrender.